wdiazux/harvest-sheet/README.md

 #### How Multi-User Support Works:

 1. Each user's variables are prefixed with their name (e.g., `FIRSTNAME_LASTNAME_HARVEST_ACCOUNT_ID`)
-2. The `cron_wrapper.sh` script automatically detects all users with Harvest credentials defined
+2. The `cron_wrapper.sh` script verifies that at least one user has Harvest credentials defined
-3. For each user, it sets the `USER_PREFIX` environment variable and runs the Python script
+3. The Python script is run once with the `--all-users` flag
+4. The Python script automatically detects all user prefixes in the environment
-4. The Python script uses the prefix to load the correct credentials for each user
+5. For each detected user, the script uses the prefix to load the correct credentials

 #### To Add a New User: